laminas/tutorials/doc/book/unit-testing.md

 OK (3 tests, 7 assertions)
 ```

+There might be 2 failing tests if you followed the getting started guide.
+This
+is because the `Application\IndexController` is overridden by the
+`AlbumController`.
+This can be ignored for now.

 Now it's time to write our own tests!

 ## Setting up the tests directory